Find free rides and transportation for the disabled.

 There is not just one place to turn to for assistance.
 Instead rides for shopping or critical health care needs can be available from one of many different sources.
 As part as any government mandated services, such as Paratransit or a Wheelchair Accessible program, those are often run by local human or social service offices.
 Locate public assistance programs by state.

 Another source for all disabled and seniors to use, or people on Medicaid, is the Eldercare Locator service.
-There is a tool free line set up to dial for referrals to transportation programs, and dial 1-800-677-1116, or read more on Eldercare.
+There is a tool free line set up to dial for referrals to transportation programs, and dial 1-800-677-1116.
+This is a toll free number that provide information on free transportation, details on SSI disabled, and details on other resources as well.
+Read more on free Eldercare hotline.

 Many of the volunteer organizations are run by local charities.
 There are dozens on places to try for low cost or free transportation, everyone from the Salvation Army to St. Vincent de Paul and many others.
 Information can be obtained from the search bar at the top of this page.
 Or anyone with a verified disability seeking a ride can also try the Salvation Army for help.